E-Invoicing in Portugal

 Implementation timeline

-• On January 1, 2021, an obligation for large entities and public authorities as cooperating entities came into force.
+• January 1, 2021: Obligation for large entities (suppliers to the public sector) and public authorities as co-contracting entities came into force.

-• On January 1, 2026, companies in use of PDF invoices must include a Qualified Electronic Signatures (QES) or a Qualified Electronic Seal, issued to taxpayers by certified third-party provider.
+• January 1, 2027: PDF invoices must include a Qualified Electronic Signature (QES) or a Qualified Electronic Seal to be legally valid.

 E-invoicing process description